 An integral part of the CPP and CRDP is the monitoring and reconciliation of claims submitted by the regional center.
 Claims will be reconciled to the State Claims File of the Uniform Fiscal System (UFS) and monitored based on the regional center's use of approved allocated funding.
-The regional center will be required to claim in the manner allocated
+The regional center will be required to claim in the manner allocated.

 - Purchase of Services (POS)

 - POS CPP Start-Up

-- POS CRDP Start-Up
+- o POS CRDP Start-Up

+- o POS 2020-21 CPP Reappropriation

 - POS Assessment

-- o POS Placement
+- POS Placement

 - Operations (OPS)

 - o OPS Regular

 - o OPS Developmental Center Closure/Ongoing Workload

-- NOTE: Specialized Home Monitoring should not be claimed through CPP or CRDP.

-- Submission of the claim must be accompanied by sufficient detail to support the claim.
+- NOTE: Specialized Home Monitoring should not be claimed through CPP or CRDP. - Submission of the claim must be accompanied by sufficient detail to support the claim.

 IMPORTANT: For claims to be processed and paid, the regional center must follow the POS claiming procedure developed by the Department.
 This includes the addition of sub codes that identify the specific start-up project for which a claim is submitted.
-[Enclosures F,G & H]
+[Enclosures F, G & H]